 Kyiv has its own legends and heroes.
 And one of them is outstanding architect Vladislav Gorodetskiy.
 Gorodetskiy was known among Kiev citizens as a lucky man.
 The major secret of his luck – he did everything that he liked.
 He made his the craziest ideas come true.

 When Gorodetsky moved to Kyiv he was a poor young unknown architect who had lot competitors.
-However Gorodetsky knew the principle of success: if you want to be rich you should be close to rich people.
-At the end of the 19th century Kyiv went through modernization and economic development.
-Many rich people, especially Jewish merchants chose Kyiv for living.
+However, Gorodetsky knew the principle of success: if you want to be rich you should be close to rich people.
+At the end of the 19th century, Kyiv went through modernization and economic development.
+Many rich people, especially Jewish merchants chose Kyiv for a living.
 They settled down mostly along Khreschatyk street.
-When you walk in the center you can see beautiful buildings with an antic decoration and gorgeous statures which appeared at that time.
+When you walk in the centre you can see beautiful buildings with an antic decoration and gorgeous statures which appeared at that time.

 Gorodetsky became rich and famous.
 He liked everything modern and innovative.
-He had one of the first car in the city and often citizens saw him driving his open car with small funny monkey sitting in his shoulder.
+He had one of the first cars in the city and often citizens saw him driving his open car with a small funny monkey sitting in his shoulder.

 Not a standard project required innovative material.
 He decided to build his house of cement.
 Cement was unknown material for Kyiv that time.
 Kyiv citizens were very conservative and trusted only hard Kyiv bricks.
-That time some Germen interpreters opened cement factory in Kurenivka district.
+That time some German interpreters opened a cement factory in Kurenivka district.
 People ignored them.
-Cement factory was close to a bankruptcy.
+A cement factory was close to bankruptcy.
 Gorodetsky knew it very well so made a deal with owners.
-They gave him cement for free but instead he made advertisement for their factory.
+They gave him cement for free but instead, he made an advertisement for their factory.

-In exactly two years, the architect had opening party in his new house and showed it to the guests.
+In exactly two years, the architect had an opening party in his new house and showed it to the guests.
 His house had not straight classic features.
-The architect built it in a shape of coob.
-It had different numbers of floors on each sides: six floors on the sloop and three in the opposite side.
+The architect built it in the shape of a cube.
+It had different numbers of floors on each side: six floors on the sloop and three in the opposite side.
 Gorodetskiy built it not only for himself, but he was going to rent it out.
 So, the house had seven apartments which contained from two till nine rooms.
-Every flat had also a rest-room, carriage section, luxurious halls with fire places, bedrooms, separate staircase for the service staff.
+Every flat had also a rest-room, carriage section, luxurious halls with fireplaces, bedrooms, separate staircase for the service staff.
 More than the house had an elevator – unknown innovation for Kyiv.
 The architect chose the apartment for himself on the last floor.
-Gorodetsky was village guy who admire fresh milk.
-He bought a cow and made place for her on underground floor.
+Gorodetsky was village guy who admired fresh milk.
+He bought a cow and made a place for her on underground floor.
 Every morning a servant brought up fresh milk for him by an elevator.

 Gorodetsky lived just for a short time in his house.
-After next hunting in Africa, he had got a big debit and must sell it.
-After Russian revolution, 1917 he moved to Teheran there built a rail way station and Shah Palace.
+After next hunting in Africa, he had got a big debt and must sell it.
+After the Russian revolution, 1917 he moved to Teheran there built a railway station and Shah Palace.